 Q: What are the minimum requirements for IMGs applying to the program?

-We require that you have graduated from medical school within the last 10 years, passed the USMLE Step 1 and 2 on the first attempt and be ECFMG certified.
-We require the results of your CSA and three supporting letters of recommendations as well as all items requested in the application from ERAS.
-If you have graduated within the last one to four years, observership is acceptable.
-However, if you’ve graduated within the last five to 10 years, U.S. clinical experience is required.
-Please refer to the ERAS website for more information.
+We require that you have graduated from medical school within the last five years, passed the USMLE Step 1 and 2 on the first attempt and be ECFMG certified.
+We require the results of your CSA and three supporting letters of recommendation as well as all items requested in the application from ERAS.
+At least 3 months of US clinical experience within the past three years is required.

 Q: What visa does your hospital sponsor?